agno-agi/ai-eng-os/README.md

 The `/agents` folder contains pre-built agents that you can use as a starting point.

-- Web Search Agent: A simple agent that can search the web.
+- **Web Search Agent**: A simple agent that can search the web.
-- Agno Assist: An Agent that can help answer questions about Agno.
+- **Agno Assist**: An agent that can help answer questions about Agno.
-  - Important: Make sure to load the `agno_assist` knowledge base before using this agent by running `docker exec -it mb-agent-os-agent-os-1 python -m agents.agno_knowledge_agent
+  - **Important:** Load the `agno_assist` knowledge base before using this agent by running:

+    ```sh
+    docker exec -it ai-eng-os-agent-os-1 python -m agents.agno_knowledge_agent
+    ```

-`.
-Running this script will add the Agno documentation to the knowledge base.
+    This script adds the Agno documentation to the knowledge base.

-- Finance Agent: An agent that uses the YFinance API to get stock prices and financial data.
+- **Finance Agent**: Uses the YFinance API to get stock prices and financial data.
-- Research Agent: An agent that can search the web for information.
+- **Research Agent**: Searches the web for information.
-- Memory Manager: An agent that can manage the memory of the agents.
+- **Memory Manager**: Manages the memory of the agents.
-- YouTube Agent: An agent that can search YouTube for videos and answer questions about them.
+- **YouTube Agent**: Searches YouTube for videos and answers questions about them.

 The `/teams` folder contains pre-built teams that you can use as a starting point.

-- Finance Team: A team of agents that can work together to analyze financial data.
+**Finance Team**: A team of agents that work together to analyze financial data.

 The `/workflows` folder contains pre-built workflows that you can use as a starting point.

-- Research Workflow: A workflow that can research information from multiple sources simultaneously.
+- **Research Workflow**: Researches information from multiple sources simultaneously.

 ## Development Setup